ni/niveristand-python/docs/restrictions.rst

             def f1(): # Task with the same name already exists. pass

-- Multitasks and tasks are not allowed to have parameters.
+- You cannot create parameters for tasks or multitasks.

     .. code-block:: python